ThamirysOlv/nasa_apod_api/documentation.md

 OR

-- if params is empty: date = today is returned.
+- if params is None for all parameters: date = today is returned.

 This class checks if the params given are valid.
 If the params are valid, it returns a list of json.
 If the params are not valid, it returns an error message.

-## Database connection and adding responses
+## Database connection and adding responses to the database
 The directory mongodb/ has two files:

 - connection.py: creates a connection with mongodb using default host and port.

 - apod.py: creates the collection 'apod' that will keeps the data.

 In the get_response.py file, the function save_request() add the response to the database if the request is valid.
-If the request is not valid, it returns an error message and does not add it to in the database.
+If the request is not valid, it returns an error message and does not add it to the database.

 Duplicate dates data is not added to the database.